Coder-Academy-Patterns/rails-twitter-clone/README_ASSET_PIPELINE.md

 public/assets
 ```

-The `app/assets/config/manifest.js` is where this is currently configured.
+The `config/initializers/assets.rb` is where this is currently configured.

-Note that in previous versions it was done in a more cryptic way in `config/` files.
-And further, in future versions it may move back to the `config/` directory with the new syntax.
+Note that in future versions (`sprockets` version 4) it will be done in `assets/config/manifest.js` file.

 How asset compilation is done: